ejhocker/startup/notes.md

+Ssh – 22
+https – 443
+http – 80

+Common HTTP Headers:
+•	Accept
+•	Authorization
+•	Cookie
+•	Content-type
+•	Host
+•	Referer
+•	Accept header
+•	Connection
+•	ETag
+•	Location
+•	Proxy headers
+•	Caching HTTP headers
+•	Cookie header
+•	Expect
+•	Forwarded
+•	IM
+•	Vary

+JSX combines HTML and JavaScript, CSS is still its own thing
+	Composability – you can compose it from other things

+Linux Daemons – little things that are not the user that runs on the operating system accomplishing processes (they run on the background all the time)
+	Start when the computer is rebooted,
+	Executes independent of the user
+	PM2 is an example of a daemon
+	Forks other processes

+Always check the get, put, use, and delete!

+Cookies allow the server to store things on the client – the server leaves things with the client so that the next time the client calls the server they have those things already.

+HTTP Status Codes:
+	Informational responses (100 – 199)
+  Successful responses (200 – 299)
+  Redirection messages (300 – 399)
+  Client error responses (400 – 499)
+  Server error responses (500 – 599)

+useState happens when something is rendered to update something useEffect happens after something is rendered to cause something else to happen (side effects)

 Visual Code is very good at making sure everything runs smoothly when it comes to github and commits.
 Even if I mess something up, it will still be in my Github!

 Server IP Address: 3.219.24.87